Glencore slump spoils commodity trader appetite for IPOs

-LONDON (Reuters) - Unprecedented shareholder pressure over the past six months at listed commodities firms Noble and Glencore have taught their private rivals an unforgettable lesson - think twice before going public or amassing large physical assets.
+LONDON, Sept 23 (Reuters) - Two shareholder revolts in the space of six months at listed commodities firms Noble and Glencore have taught their private rivals an unforgettable lesson - think twice before going public or amassing large physical assets.

 Noble’s stock is trading near its lowest since the 2008 global financial crisis and Glencore’s touched an all-time low on Tuesday due to plunging commodities prices and earnings.